 Man sought in homeless killings in New York, Washington D.C.

-New York — Authorities are searching for a man who is believed to have attacked multiple people who were sleeping on the streets in Washington, D.C., and New York City, killing two of his victims and injuring three others, police said.
+New York – A search was underway Monday for a gunman who has been stalking homeless men sleeping on the streets of Washington, D.C., and New York City, fatally shooting two people and wounding three more in less than two weeks.

-District of Columbia police said Sunday in a news release its investigators are working with the NYPD to find the man who fatally shot and stabbed a man Wednesday in the district and killed another man Saturday in New York City.
+Police released surveillance photographs of the suspected gunman late Sunday, including one in which the hooded man can be seen holding a pistol in a blue glove.

-The suspect shot and injured two other people experiencing homelessness earlier in the month in Washington and one other person Saturday in New York, police said.
+The killer’s motive – if any – was unknown and authorities turned their attention Monday to trying to offer what protections they could to homeless people who might become targets.

 Police determined the same person committed the attacks based on the similarities of each shooting and evidence recovered from the scenes.
 The victims were attacked without provocation, police said.